 \begin{enumerate} \item[$\bullet$] $C(0)= C_0.$ \item[$\bullet$] $C(n+1)= C(n)$ if no vertices can fire a chip given the configuration $C(n)$. \item[$\bullet$] If a vertex can fire given the configuration $C(n)$ then there is such a vertex $v^*$ such that $C(n+1)(v^*) = C(n)(v^*)-d^+(v^*)$ and $C(n+1)(v) = C(n)(v) + E(v^*,v)$ for all $v \neq v^*.$ One says that $v^*$ is fired or activated. \end{enumerate}

-A legal game is said to be \textit{finite} or \textit{stable} if the sequence $(C(n))_{n \in \N}$ stabilizes at some point.
-Otherwhise it is said to be \textit{infinite} or \textit{unstable}.
+A legal game is said to be \textit{finite} or \textit{terminating} if the sequence $(C(n))_{n \in \N}$ stabilizes at some point.
+Otherwise it is said to be \textit{infinite} or \textit{non-terminating}.
 Obviously, at any point of a legal game, the total amount of chips remains unchanged, that is to say

 The following theorem is of primary importance. \begin{theorem}[\cite{Bjor92}, Theorem 1.1.]
 Given a directed multigraph G and an initial configuration of chips $C_0$, either every legal game can be continued indefinitely, or every legal game terminates after the same number of moves with the same final position.
 The number of times a given vertex is activated is the same in every finite legal game. \end{theorem}